-NCR No. 2020.03 Issued by : Sansan Suhendar Date Issued : October 21,2020 Time Limit : December 05, 2022 NC Grade Minor raised to Major Date of Closing : Standard Ref. & Requirement by all workers.
-Assigned operati Accident and emergency procedures in Indonesian language are in place and clearly understood by all workers.
+NCR No. : 2020.05 Issued by : Sansan Suhendar Date Issued : October 21, 2020 Time Limit : December 05, 2022 NC Grade : Minor raised to Major Date of Closing : Standard Ref. & : Requirement 6.7.2 Accident and emergency procedures in Indonesian language are in place and clearly understood by all workers.
 Assigned operatives trained in first aid are present in both field and other operations.
 First aid equipment is available at worksites.
-Records of all accidents are kept and periodically
+Records of all accidents are kept and periodically reviewed.